What Exactly is Customer Insight?

 Analysis and insight are not the same thing

-2. In the champion/challenger approach, offer B would become the champion as it had a higher response rate (assuming everything else was equal).
-Analysis would suggest, therefore, that any new offer would be tested against offer B
+2. Offer B would become the champion, as it had a higher response rate (assuming everything else was equal).
+The analysis would suggest, therefore, that any new offer would be tested against offer B.

-4. Therefore, a greater response rate for both offers A and B could be achieved in a future campaign if the offers were more tightly targeted towards customers possessing the characteristics of the original responders to offers A and B
+4. Therefore, a greater response rate for both offers could be achieved in a future campaign if they were more tightly targeted towards customers possessing the characteristics of the original responders to offers A and B.

-This post is sourced from The Datamine Guide To Creating Customer Insight.
+This post is sourced from The Datamine Guide to Customer Insights, which you can download for free below.
 The Guide introduces what is meant by customer insight and lays out the building blocks for creating it, the skills required to create an effective insights team — and details some of the commonly used analysis techniques for uncovering insights in data.
-Click the link to download a copy of the complete guide or the button below to contact us today.